(This is the third in a series of posts on D1 lands in ALaska. Read the first post in the series here, the second here. and the fourth here.)

 The planning region stretches across 56 million acres, and encompasses important habitat for the Western Arctic Caribou Herd.
 The Western Arctic herd is the largest caribou herd in Alaska and the largest terrestrial migrating herd of mammals in the world.
 Muskoxen, Dall sheep, brown bears, and hundreds of migratory bird species are also found in the region.
 The Central Yukon planning area includes core winter, summer, and migratory range for these caribou.

 We encourage everyone to take time and comment on the lack of climate change and subsistence use analyses in the DEIS.
+Take action today!
 You can find the planning materials here.
 For updates on this process and to recieve future action alerts asking for your involvement in the public comment process, sign up here.